Overview

 Build Pipeline

-# Alfred Linux uses a 3-phase build pipeline: Phase 1: Bootstrap debootstrap creates a minimal Debian chroot (~400 MB) Base packages installed: dpkg, apt, bash, coreutils Phase 2: Chroot 1,000+ packages installed into the chroot 42 build hooks execute sequentially: 0010 — Fix Debian security repository URL format 0011 — Fix chroot DNS resolution (forcibly writes /etc/resolv.conf) 0100 — Alfred branding (Plymouth, fastfetch, XFCE config, hardening) 0150 — Alfred Hardware (universal drivers, firmware, input devices, GPU, WiFi, Bluetooth, power mgmt, auto-detect) 0160Alfred Security (21 modules: sysctl CIS L2, kernel lockdown, AppArmor w/ custom profiles, auto-updates, fail2ban, auditd 30+ rules, DNS-over-TLS, USB security, module blacklist, PAM hardening, AIDE, ClamAV, rkhunter + chkrootkit, hidepid, secure mounts, banners, core dumps, cron lockdown, compiler restriction, NTS time sync, alfred-security-status CLI) 0165Alfred Network Hardening (7 modules: MAC randomization, nftables default-deny, TCP wrappers, port scan defense, wireless hardening, SSH strong ciphers, alfred-network-status CLI) 0170Alfred Full Disk Encryption (4 modules: LUKS2 cryptsetup + initramfs, strong defaults, Calamares FDE checkbox, alfred-encrypt-status CLI) 0175🔏 Omahon Seal (6 modules: Boot Seal HMAC-SHA256, Watchman inotify, Vault tmpfs, Shell Guard redaction, Secure Erase 3-pass, Sovereign Attestation SHA-256) 0200 — Alfred Browser (remove Firefox, install .deb, set default) 0300 — Alfred IDE (VS Code-compatible IDE + Commander extension) 0400 — Alfred Voice (Kokoro TTS + realtime/wake stack — absorbs former separate “0900” stage; see hook header in tree) 0500 — Alfred Search (Meilisearch binary) 0600 — Calamares installer (KF5/Qt5 + v4.0 branding + LUKS2 FDE) 0700 — Welcome App (7-page Python/Tk first-boot wizard) 0710 — alfred-update + alfred-info CLI tools + version check API 0800 — Alfred Store (Flatpak app center + Flathub + 6 categories) 9999 — Kernel name fix (ensures /boot/vmlinuz exists) Phase 3: Binary Security updates applied to chroot chroot compressed to squashfs (~2.3 GB → filesystem.squashfs) Bootloader configured (ISOLINUX/syslinux) ISO assembled (xorriso) as hybrid ISO (USB + CD bootable)
+# Alfred Linux uses a 3-phase build pipeline: Phase 1: Bootstrap debootstrap creates a minimal Debian chroot (~400 MB) Base packages installed: dpkg, apt, bash, coreutils Phase 2: Chroot 1,000+ packages installed into the chroot 150 build hooks execute sequentially: 0010 — Fix Debian security repository URL format 0011 — Fix chroot DNS resolution (forcibly writes /etc/resolv.conf) 0100 — Alfred branding (Plymouth, fastfetch, XFCE config, hardening) 0150 — Alfred Hardware (universal drivers, firmware, input devices, GPU, WiFi, Bluetooth, power mgmt, auto-detect) 0160Alfred Security (21 modules: sysctl CIS L2, kernel lockdown, AppArmor w/ custom profiles, auto-updates, fail2ban, auditd 30+ rules, DNS-over-TLS, USB security, module blacklist, PAM hardening, AIDE, ClamAV, rkhunter + chkrootkit, hidepid, secure mounts, banners, core dumps, cron lockdown, compiler restriction, NTS time sync, alfred-security-status CLI) 0165Alfred Network Hardening (7 modules: MAC randomization, nftables default-deny, TCP wrappers, port scan defense, wireless hardening, SSH strong ciphers, alfred-network-status CLI) 0170Alfred Full Disk Encryption (4 modules: LUKS2 cryptsetup + initramfs, strong defaults, Calamares FDE checkbox, alfred-encrypt-status CLI) 0175🔏 Omahon Seal (6 modules: Boot Seal HMAC-SHA256, Watchman inotify, Vault tmpfs, Shell Guard redaction, Secure Erase 3-pass, Sovereign Attestation SHA-256) 0200 — Alfred Browser (remove Firefox, install .deb, set default) 0300 — Alfred IDE (code-server 4.115.0; Commander extension bundled but NOT working in 7.77 GA) 0400 — Alfred Voice (Kokoro TTS + realtime/wake stack — absorbs former separate “0900” stage; see hook header in tree) 0500 — Alfred Search (Meilisearch binary) 0600 — Calamares installer (KF5/Qt5 + v4.0 branding + LUKS2 FDE) 0700 — Welcome App (7-page Python/Tk first-boot wizard) 0710 — alfred-update + alfred-info CLI tools + version check API 0800 — Alfred Store (Flatpak app center + Flathub + 6 categories) 9999 — Kernel name fix (ensures /boot/vmlinuz exists) Phase 3: Binary Security updates applied to chroot chroot compressed to squashfs (~2.3 GB → filesystem.squashfs) Bootloader configured (ISOLINUX/syslinux) ISO assembled (xorriso) as hybrid ISO (USB + CD bootable)

 Build Infrastructure